Skip to main content

 How ethical is Ecover?

-Our research highlights several ethical issues with Ecover, including its approach to climate change, environmental reporting, and supply chain management.
+Our research highlights several ethical issues with Ecover, including packaging, workers’ rights and tax avoidance.

 Below we outline some of these issues with Ecover and SC Johnson.
 To see the full detailed stories, and Ecover’s overall ethical rating, please sign in or subscribe.